Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What property types will appreciate the most in Da Nang in 2026?

-As of early 2026, apartments and condos are expected to appreciate the most among all Da Nang residential property types in 2026, with an estimated price gain of around 8% over the year.
+As of 2026, apartments and condos are expected to appreciate the most in Da Nang because they match the biggest buyer pool.

 Make a profitable investment in Da Nang